Protestant Irish nationalists: During the Troubles

+Jim Kerr, born into a middle-class Protestant family in Enniscorthy, County Wexford, joined the IRA in the late 1930s and was interned at the Curragh Camp during World War II.
+Kerr, a socialist and member of the Connolly Study Group at the Camp, like other left-wing IRA members, signed himself out to join the Royal Air Force (RAF) after Nazi Germany invaded the Soviet Union.
+Kerr was active in the Border Campaign of the late 1950s and became a close ally of young IRA member Seamus Costello.
+Kerr was employed as a blasting engineer at the Mogul Mines at Silvermines, near Nenagh, County Tipperary and was a shop steward with the Irish Transport and General Workers Union (ITGWU), involved in several industrial disputes in the early 1970s.
+Kerr, then a member of the Ard Comhairle of Official Sinn Féin, left with others in late 1974 to help found the Irish Republican Socialist Party (IRSP) and INLA.
+In 1975 Kerr was arrested for stealing gelignite explosive from Mogul Mines for the INLA and went on the run in continental Europe, building ties with left-wing militant groups and allegedly helping to transport weapons supplied by the Palestinian Liberation Organisation (PLO) to the INLA.

+Noel Jenkinson, from a County Meath Protestant background, emigrated to London in the 1950s and became involved in communist and Maoist politics.
+In 1969 he joined the IRA in London and in 1972 he was sentenced to thirty years in prison for the Official IRA's bombing of the headquarters of the 16th Parachute Brigade in retaliation for Bloody Sunday.

 David Russell was a Protestant Provisional IRA volunteer originally from Ramelton in Donegal and a Presbyterian.
 He was killed due to a premature bomb explosion in 1974 at a supermarket in Derry.
 Tom Berry was an Official IRA volunteer with Protestant background.
 He was killed by the Provisional IRA in east Belfast during the intra-republican feud in 1975.
-Harry Murray was a Provisional IRA volunteer from Tiger's Bay.
+Harry Murray was a Provisional IRA volunteer from Tiger's Bay who had served in the Royal Air Force (RAF).
+Ronald Spence, nephew of Ulster Volunteer Force leader Gusty Spence, joined an auxiliary unit of the Official IRA and was later charged with involvement in a punishment shooting carried out in 1977.
+Spence had married a girl from the predominantly Catholic Short Strand area of Belfast when he was seventeen and joined a republican social club.

 Republic of Ireland

 Martin Mansergh, a member of the Church of Ireland, has been influential in formulating Fianna Fáil's policy on Northern Ireland since the peace process began in the 1990s.
-Sinn Féin TD for Clare Violet-Anne Wynne is Protestant.
-Fine Gael TD Heather Humphreys has referred to herself as a republican and nationalist on several occasions.
+Former Sinn Féin TD for Clare Violet-Anne Wynne is Protestant.
+Presbyterian Fine Gael TD Heather Humphreys has referred to herself as a republican and nationalist on several occasions.

 Protestant nationalist converts to Roman Catholicism

 A number of Protestant nationalists also converted to Catholicism, for a variety of reasons: